AlexThePy/Laptop_Price_Prediction/README.md

 This command creates a new virtual environment named venv within your project directory.
 You can name it differently if you prefer.

-3. Activating the Virtual Environment
+3. Activating the Virtual Environment:
-Before installing any packages, you need to activate the virtual environment:

 Windows: